 - No Honours Option

 Mining Engineering is concerned with the extraction and processing of ores containing valuable minerals or metals.
 To become a mining engineer, you need a thorough knowledge of general engineering principles, followed by the study of courses specific to mining and mineral processing.
-These courses are designed to cover a wide and diverse range of subjects in order to meet the challenges that will faced in the mining industry.
-The program’s cross-disciplinary approach to mining is aimed at reducing environmental impact during mining operations, increasing mineral extractions, and increasing the rate of land reclamation upon completion of mineral extraction.
+These courses are designed to cover a wide and diverse range of subjects in order to meet the challenges faced by the global mining industry.
+The program’s cross-disciplinary approach to mining is aimed at reducing the environmental impact of mining operations, improving the social impacts of mining, and increasing the efficiency of aspects of mineral extraction such as energy and water usage.

 UBC Coal & Mineral Processing Laboratory is fully equipped for teaching and research.
 The Department of Mining Engineering at UBC has made a commitment to foster responsible mining practices, and to produce mining engineers able to meet the complex challenges of sustainable approaches.